intel/ittapi/SECURITY.md

 ## Report a Vulnerability

-Please report security issues or vulnerabilities to Intel PSIRT at secure@intel.com

 More information on how to report can be found at [Reporting Vulnerabilities Page].

 For more information on how Intel® works to resolve security issues, see